-World stocks traded sideways Wednesday ahead of the Federal Reserve's policy statement due later in the day, with officials widely expected to raise interest rates and provide clues on their future path.
+Global stocks traded sideways Wednesday ahead of the Federal Reserve's policy statement later in the day, when officials are widely expected to raise interest rates and provide further clues on their future path.

-The Stoxx Europe 600 rose 0.3% in morning European trade and Japan's Nikkei Stock Average closed up 0.4%.
+The Stoxx Europe 600 fell 0.1% in early European trade and Japan's Nikkei Stock Average closed up 0.4%.

 In the U.S., futures pointed to a 0.1% opening gain for the S&P 500.
 Investors have reacted positively to a federal judge ruling that AT&T Inc. can proceed with its planned acquisition of Time Warner Inc., seeing it as a sign that the field is clear for other corporate mergers to happen.

-Chinese bourses edged down Wednesday, with Hong Kong's Hang Seng down 1.2% and the Shanghai Composite down 1%.
-Both were pressured by shares of ZTE Corp. plunging about 40% -- an $8 billion wipeout -- on their first day of trading after nearly two months.
-This reflects how the Chinese telecommunications giant has been grappling with vast U.S. sanctions.
+Still, Chinese bourses edged down Wednesday, with Hong Kong's Hang Seng down 1.6% and the Shanghai Composite down 1%.
+Both were pressured by shares of ZTE Corp. plunging about 40%--an $8 billion wipeout--on their first day of trading after nearly two months, reflecting how the Chinese telecommunications giant has been grappling with vast U.S. sanctions.